-Most four-person low-income limits are the greater of: 80 percent of the area MFI, or 80 percent of the state nonmetropolitan MFI level.
-Because the very low-income limits are not always based on 50 percent of median, however, calculating low-income limits as 80 percent of median would produce anomalies inconsistent with statutory intent (e.g., very low income limits could be higher than low-income limits).
-To eliminate this problem, the normal calculation is to set the four-person low-income limit.
-The two exceptions to this practice are that the resulting income limit is not allowed to exceed the U.S. MFI level (\$68,000 for FY 2017) except when justified by high housing costs; and once adjusted, the four-person low-income limit decrease is limited to five percent or, if increasing, capped at the greater of five percent).
-Use of very low-income limits as a starting point for calculating other income limits has the effect of adjusting low-income limits in areas where the very low-income limits have been adjusted because of unusually high or low housing-cost-to-income relationships.
+Most four-person low-income limits are the greater of 80 percent of the area median income, or 80 percent of the state nonmetropolitan median income.
+Because the very low-income limits are not always based on 50 percent of median, however, calculating low-income limits as 80 percent of the median would produce anomalies inconsistent with statutory intent (e.g., very low-income limits could be higher than lowincome limits).
+To eliminate this problem, the normal calculation is to set the four-person low-income limit at 1.6 (i.e., 80 percent/50 percent) times the relevant four-person very low-income limit.
+The two exceptions to this practice are that the resulting four-person income limit is not allowed to exceed the U.S. median income (\$71,900 for FY 2018) except when justified by high housing costs; and once adjusted, the four-person lowincome limit decrease is limited to five percent or, if increasing, capped at the greater of five percent or twice the national change in median income (which is almost 11.5 percent for FY 2018).
+Use of very low-income limits as a starting point for calculating other income limits has the effect of adjusting low-income limits in areas where the very lowincome limits have been adjusted because of unusually high or low housing-cost-toincome relationships.

-The Section 221(d)(3)BMIR Income Limits, which serve "individuals and families of low- and moderate-income," are set at 95 percent of median, adjusted for family size.
+The Section 221(d)(3)BMIR Income Limits, which serve "individuals and families of low- and moderate-income," are set at 95 percent of median income, adjusted for family size.
 These income limits are also adjusted for unusually high or low area housing costs, and use the HUD low-income limits as a basis for calculations.
-For instance, rather than the 4-person limit being set at 95 percent of the local MFI amount, it is set as 95/80ths of the 4-person low-income limit.
+For instance, rather than the 4-person limit being set at 95 percent of the local median income amount, it is set as 95/80ths of the 4-person low-income limit.